-Lesbian erasure is a massive problem both outside and within the LGBT+ community, particularly in Ireland where female sexuality, in general, has a long history of being stifled and punished when expressed.
+Lesbian erasure is a massive problem both outside and within the LGBTQ+ community, particularly in Ireland where female sexuality, in general, has a long history of being stifled and punished when expressed.
 However, despite this troubled history, lesbian communities have managed to thrive and create vibrant and fun spaces for women who love women to appreciate themselves and each other.

 Documentation is not something that comes naturally with this type of lifestyle.
 On top of that, for a long time what little sources and voices we did have were erased and silenced by a homophobic agenda that wanted our existence and our stories to be lost.